TuisDev/SnakeFight/README.md

   - Fix buggyness asociated with finding a server
   - Catch all errors
   - add quit button
+  - Send people to servergame/clientgame
 - main game
   - Share required drawing variables between server and client
+    - Create sending protocol
     - Create socket
-    - Create sending protocol
     - Send Data

-  - Send people to servergame/clientgame
+  - Make it so that the game still runs while the display is resizing
+    - Make main game code inside one thread, make sure that the clock.tick is in there
+    - Make sending code inside another thread
+    - Leave the resizing code/ displaying code outside of a thread.
 - ...
 - Tutorial
   - add a button on the main menu